HannimalCrackers/MALS75500/narrative.md

 ****Abstract****

-This project compares artificial intelligence generated content labels for a set of images against similiarly generated labels for reduced resolution versions of those same images.
+This project compares artificial intelligence generated content labels for a set of images against identically generated labels for reduced resolution versions of those same images.

 <br>